Time blocking: what it is, how it works and how to use it

 You probably already use a task management tool to manage your team's workflows, and a calendar app for scheduling and joining meetings.

 Some task management tools, such as MeisterTask, integrate with calendar apps such as iCal and Google Calendar, so you can create calendar events from tasks and vice versa.
-As such, you can see what is due and when, and plan your blocks around those task deadlines.
+This means you can see what is due and when, and plan your blocks around those task deadlines.

 With the MeisterTask–Google Calendar integration, you can sync your calendar:

 • With all tasks in a specific project.
-This gives you an overview of every task which is being worked on in a project, regardless of whom it’s assigned to.
-This is helpful if you want to plan your team’s work around all project-based deadlines and dependencies.
+This gives you an overview of every task being worked on in a project, regardless of who it's assigned to — helpful if you want to plan your team's work around all project-based deadlines and dependencies.

 • With all tasks assigned to you in a specific project.
 This gives you an overview of your tasks in individual projects.
-Syncing your projects as individual calendars – and using Google Calendar’s colour coding – helps you to see at a glance which of your tasks belong to which projects.
+Syncing your projects as individual calendars — and using Google Calendar's color coding — helps you see at a glance which tasks belong to which projects.

 How is time blocking different from time boxing?